 Broadway Series: Unsung Heroes of Theatre

-Our final feature in the Broadway Series features an interview with the incredibly talented Michael Lee Brown.
+As part of our ‘Unsung heroes of theatre’ Broadway Series, ‘The Fame Reporter’ interviewed the incredibly talented Michael Lee Brown.
 He is currently starring as the Alternate Evan Hansen and understudies Connor and Jared in the Tony Award winning musical, Dear Evan Hansen Broadway.

 Michael is thrilled to make his Broadway debut in this moving and inspiring production.
 His other credits include Torch Song Trilogy (David, dir.
 Michael Kahn), Cinderella (Lionel) and starred in “Happyish” (Showtime).